llee454/amina/bin/help.md

 JSON array "example_array" and, for each element of the array, print "Item: X", where X is the associated array element.

+If the JSON path expression does not refer to a JSON array, it sets the local JSON context equal to the referenced JSON value and expands CONTENT once using the JSON value.

 The `each-expr` tag is similar to the `each` tag, but it takes a Scheme expression instead of a JSON path expression.
-The Scheme expression has to evaluate to a Scheme list.
+When the Scheme expression evaluates to a Scheme list.
 It expands CONTENT for every list element and sets the local context to equal the element.

 For example: `{#each-expr:(list 1 2 3)}Item {data:local} {/each-expr}` returns a
 string like: "Item 1 Item 2 Item 3 ".

+If the JSON path expression does not evaluate to a list, it sets the local context equal to the referenced JSON value and expands CONTENT once.

+For example: `{#each-expr:3.14159}Item {data:local}{/each-expr}` returns a
+string like: "Item 3.14159".

 Amina's JSON path expressions use the following syntax:
 `(root|local)(FIELD|INDEX)*` where FIELD represents a field reference and is a